Updated, June 2015

 2. What are some examples of certification marks?

 One example is the GOOD HOUSEKEEPING SEAL OF APPROVAL.
 The Good Housekeeping Institute awards the Good Housekeeping Seal, which stands as one of the most recognized consumer product insignia in the United States.
-The seal represents Good Housekeeping’s limited warranty that if any product that carries the seal is found defective within two years from the date of purchase, Good Housekeeping will either replace it or refund the purchase price.
+The seal represents Good Housekeeping Magazine’s limited warranty that if any product that carries the seal is found defective within two years from the date of purchase, Good Housekeeping will either replace it or refund the purchase price.

 4. Are the systems or requirements the same for all countries?

 The above guidelines apply to many countries, with some local variations.
 For example, in some countries it is necessary to show that registration is in the public interest and to the public advantage.
-Once a certification mark holder has obtained approval under the rules of a major country, the certification mark will likely be acceptable in other countries with some slight amendments as to form and content, taking into account local requirements such as public policy and local rules on aspects of the operation of the certification scheme.
+Once a certification mark holder has obtained approval under the rules of a major country, the certification mark likely will be acceptable in other countries with some slight amendments as to form and content, taking into account local requirements such as public policy and local rules on aspects of the operation of the certification scheme.